At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 These power pages and these guest posts should be linked to the relevant page of your services on your website — again, your extensively described process of answering questions that people want to know about when they come to you for a service.

 These pages then increase in visibility, and you get more traffic to those pages.
-Those pages should be written around a theme which relates to a high volume keyword, such as your rhinoplasty page.
+Those pages should be written around a theme that relates to a high-volume keyword, such as your rhinoplasty page.
 It should be optimized via basic SEO standards, and then linked to via your power page and/or your guest posts to your rhinoplasty page.

-This increases the visibility, so you’ve got everything working.
+This increases visibility, so you’ve got everything working.
 Provided that you’ve built this on a technically sound website, and you’ve optimized it for your location, for local SEO.
-You’ve got excellent content.
+You’ve got excellent content and good online reviews both on your site and on review sites.
 You’ve got links, both to your domain and deep to these pages, so that increases the page authority, not only the domain authority, two different concepts.

 And your overall content marketing strategy has now increased your visibility.
 It’s increased your traffic and hopefully increased your conversion rate optimization.
 This is gonna be the last point that I talk about, with respect to content marketing.
 If you have designed a detailed, well-written web page, the people that come onto these sites tend to convert more.